In the end, all Nick Baumgartner wanted is one more race

 In the quarterfinals, Baumgartner steered into the gate next to Jake Vedder, a 23-year-old who made the U.S. team as an alternate after another rider suffered an injury last week.
 Vedder grew up in Pinckney, a map dot in Michigan about as far from Iron River as two cities in the state could be.
 He idolized Baumgartner from the time he was 6 years old, when he watched him race at the X Games.
 When he became his teammate in 2015, it felt surreal.

 Vedder blasted out of the gate, his best asset, and felt Baumgartner close the gap and whoosh past him.
 Baumgartner felt himself riding fast, fast enough to advance and eventually win a medal.
 And then an Austrian sped from behind and attempted to pass him around the penultimate turn, and he made a split-second calculation.
-He had had planned to jump over two rolling bumps, but he thought he would crash if he did with the Austrian there.
+He had planned to jump over two rolling bumps, but he thought he would crash if he did with the Austrian there.
 He rode over the rollers instead.
 He caught an edge and lost his speed.

 “That was the end,” Baumgartner said.